ElenaCKay/tech241_linux/README.md

 # Linux

 To run linux you have to start the virtual machine.
 Ubuntu is like a flavour of Linux.

+## What is Git Bash?

 Git Bash is like an emulation / translator for windows so it understands linux commands.
 It is running a version of GNU.
+Bourne Again SHell (Bash).
+A shell is software that is an interface which can run commands.
+There are multiple shells.
+ `cat /etc/shells`
+Shows all the shells.

 ![Show windows or linux img](windows_or_linux.png)